PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 A SPARQL `OPTIONAL` group may be used to designate part of a graph pattern that is not required to exist for the query to match.
 If the optional pattern is not present, the query will still match against the required pattern.

-In the Semantic Engine Language, optional groups can be created like this:
+In the Semantic Engine Language, Optional Groups can be created like this:

 ```
 :myOptionalGroup